Women Hold Up the Sky

 The official Uganda launch of Women Hold Up the Sky was held on November 22, 2019.

-The official launch of the film in the Democratic Republic of Congo (DRC) is scheduled for early 2020.
+The official launch of the film in the Democratic Republic of Congo (DRC) is scheduled for late July 2020.

 Pascaline Mabondo, DRC © WoMin (left)